vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 Initialization of the distributions can be prevented by setting the env var `TANZU_CLI_NO_INIT=true`

 ### Release
 When a git tag is created on the repositories, it will version all the plugins in that repository to the current tag.
 The plugin binaries built for that tag will be namespaced under the tag semver.

 All merges to main will be under the `dev` namespace in the artifacts repository.

 When listing or installing plugins, a `version finder` is used to parse the available versions of the plugin.
 By defaultc the version finder will attempt to find the latest stable semver, which excludes semvers with build suffixes e.g. `1.2.3-rc.1`.
 If you wish to include unstable builds you can use the `--include-unstable` flag which will look for the latest version regardless of build suffixes.

 ------------------------------

 ## Repositories
-The core framework exists in https://github.com/vmware-tanzu-private/core any plugins that are considered open source should exist in that repository as well.
+Framework exists in https://github.com/vmware-tanzu/tanzu-framework any plugins that are considered open source should exist in that repository as well.

-Other repositories should follow the model seen in (TODO:add example url) and vendor the core repository.
+Other repositories should follow the model seen in (TODO:add example url) and vendor the repository.
 Ideally these plugins should exist in the same area as the API definitions.

 ------------------------------